-Questions Recommendations and Explanation 1.
-Have you ever been diagnosed with a clotting factor disorder?
-If yes, talk to your doctor about getting vaccinated for Hepatitis A. 2.
-Have you ever been diagnosed with a chronic liver disease?
-If yes, talk to your doctor about getting vaccinated for Hepatitis A and B. 3.
+Questions Recommendations and Explanation Have you ever been diagnosed with a clotting factor If yes, talk to your doctor about getting vaccinated for Hepatitis A. disorder?
+If yes, talk to your doctor about getting vaccinated for riepatitis A. If yes, talk to your doctor about getting vaccinated for Hepatitis A and B. 3.
 Were you or at least one parent born outside of the United States?
 If yes, talk to a doctor about getting a blood test for Hepatitis B. Many parts of the world have high rates of Hepatitis B, including the Amazon Basin, parts of Asia, Sub-Saharan Africa and the Pacific Islands.
 4. Do you currently live with someone who is diagnosed with Hepatitis B?
 If yes, talk to a doctor about getting a blood test for Hepatitis B. 5.
 Have you previously lived with someone who has been diagnosed with hepatitis B?
 If yes, talk to a doctor about getting a blood test for Hepatitis B. 6.
 Have you recently been diagnosed with a STD?
 If yes, talk to a doctor about getting vaccinated for Hepatitis B. 7.
 Have you been diagnosed with diabetes?
 If yes, talk to a doctor about getting vaccinated for Hepatitis B. 8.
 Have you been diagnosed with HIV/AIDS?
 If yes, talk to a doctor about getting vaccinated for Hepatitis B and getting a blood test for Hepatitis B and Hepatitis C. 9.
 If you are a man, do you have sexual encounters with other men?
 If yes, talk to a doctor about getting vaccinated for Hepatitis A and B, and getting a blood test for Hepatitis B. 10.
 Do you currently inject drugs?
 If yes, talk to a doctor about getting vaccinated for Hepatitis A and B, and getting a blood test for Hepatitis B and C. 11.
 Were you born from 1945 to 1965?
 If yes, talk to a doctor about getting a blood test for Hepatitis C. 12.
 Have you ever received a blood transfusion or organ transplant before July 1992?
 If yes, talk to a doctor about getting a blood test for Hepatitis C. 13.
 Have you ever received a clotting factor concentrate before 1987?
 If yes, talk to a doctor about getting a blood test for Hepatitis C. 14.
 Have you ever injected drugs, even if just once?
-If yes, talk to a doctor about getting a blood test for Hepatitis C. the next year?
+If yes, talk to a doctor about getting a blood test for Hepatitis C. 15.
+Do you plan on traveling outside of the United States within the next year?
 If yes, talk to a doctor about what vaccines may be needed for travel outside the United States.